forwardemail/forwardemail.net/app/views/faq/index.md

    * If the sender is not allowlisted, the message is greylisted for 6 hours.
 2. We parse denylist keys from information from the sender and message, and for each of these keys we create (if one does not already exist) a counter, increment it by 1, and cache it for 24 hours.
    * For allowlisted senders:
-     * Add a key for the envelope "MAIL FROM" email address if it had passing SPF or no SPF, and it was not an admin username or no-reply username.
+     * Add a key for the envelope "MAIL FROM" email address if it had passing SPF or no SPF, and it was not [a postmaster username](#what-are-postmaster-addresses) or [a no-reply username](#what-are-no-reply-addresses).
      * If "From" header was allowlisted, then add a key for the "From" header email address if it had passing SPF or passing and aligned DKIM.
      * If "From" header was not allowlisted, then add a key for the "From" header email address and its root parsed domain name.
    * For non-allowlisted senders: